Miner205/Transports_en_Commun/README.md

 Things Left to Do/Code :
 - a lot of things
 - une fonction de zoom/dézoom ? + de déplacements ? sur le plan
+- overlays stuff : show or hide each one, official ones, possibility to create personal ones ?